paavomare/Bruckner-Study-Book-Viewer/README.md

 found in the page margin and inbetween the staves.
 The transcriptions can be compared in the image viewer with the corresponding facsimile.

-The second aim was to create an [automated harmonic analysis](https://github.com/paavomare/Bruckner-Study-Book-Viewer/blob/master/documentation/documentation-analysis.md)., which was tested using the generated data.
+The second aim was to create an [automated harmonic analysis](https://github.com/paavomare/Bruckner-Study-Book-Viewer/blob/master/documentation/documentation-analysis.md) which was tested using the generated data.
-Our approach to programming the analysis is a combination of the well-known [Krumhansl-Schmuckler algorithm for key recognition](https://pdfs.semanticscholar.org/6426/d811de335c61a3145623718b4615a35bb51b.pdf) and chord recognition aswell as formalized rules for non-chord tones via XSLT.
+Our approach to programming the analysis is a combination of the well-known [Krumhansl-Schmuckler algorithm for key recognition](https://pdfs.semanticscholar.org/6426/d811de335c61a3145623718b4615a35bb51b.pdf) and chord recognition aswell as chord recognition and rules for non-chord tones via XSLT.

 ### Encoding Documentation